asika32764/vaseman/.vaseman/entries/documentation/getting-started.md

 # Default Pages

-Now we can use browser open Vaseman root, Vaseman will redner page dynamically.
+Now we can use browser open Vaseman root, Vaseman will render page dynamically.

 ## View Pages